chachoutaieb/encoding_energy_co2/README.md

 ## Usage

-- To encode JVET-CTC dataset used in our project with the target encoding parameter defined in data/bitrate-final.xlsx and with estimation of the energy , co2 emissions, CPU or GPU usage, etc. we use the following command:
+- To encode JVET-CTC dataset used in our project with the target encoding parameter defined in data/bitrate-final.xlsx, in order to estimate the energy , co2 emissions, CPU or GPU usage, etc. You can use the following command:

 ```bash